Trekking in Nepal during September

 Benefits of Trekking in Nepal Himalaya during September.

-This is the beginning of the fall season; some flowers are still blooming in the middle and high hills of Nepal.
-The clouds can begin to form during the early afternoon, and it can start raining in the lower altitude and snow in the higher elevations during the late afternoons.
+This is the beginning of the fall season; some flowers are still blooming in Nepal’s middle and high hills.
+However, the clouds can begin to form during the early afternoon, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoons.
 This could be a good thing to clear the clouds and clear the clouds for excellent mountain views the next morning.
 You might even see a lot of huge colourful moths during September while trekking in Nepal.

 - The trekkers will start to be seen on the trail and in the lodges if you go trekking during September to the popular trekking areas where there are lodges.